 Dear Past Therapists,

 I’ve been afraid to write this letter.
 I didn’t want to upset you or insult your work.
 I know, in some ways, each of you helped me, and I’m not trying to be rude or ungrateful here.
 But, in reality, you didn’t give me the help I needed.
-You misdiagnosed me and you minimized what I was dealing with and you let me “lead” sessions even though I told both of you that I kind of suck at expressing myself and that I struggled expressing my thoughts and feelings.
-Even when I asked you guys to take the lead and give me some damn questions to help get me talking, you didn’t.
-You didn’t view it as necessary.
-You both took me at face value as a “pretty together person”.
+You misdiagnosed me and you minimized what I was dealing with.
+Even when I asked you for help in “digging deeper” (because you know how bad I am with expressing feelings), you didn’t view it as necessary.
+You both took me, at face value, as a “pretty together person”.

 “Of course you’re stressed.
-But I promise it’s not a symptom of anything more serious.
+But I promise it’s nothing serious.
 It’ll pass.”

 “Sure, your childhood was difficult, but look, you got through it, and it could have been worse.”